 Journal of Leadership and Organizational Studies

-This is a pre-print version of this article.
-The version of record is available at SAGE.
+The version of record is available through: Sage.